 Krach Institute for Tech Diplomacy at Purdue Announces New Senior Research Fellow

-The Krach Institute for Tech Diplomacy at Purdue is an independent, non-partisan 501(c)(3) founded in 2021 to advance freedom through trusted technologies and democratic principles.
-It brings engineering expertise to the intersection of technology and U.S. foreign policy and serves as a go-to resource on critical technology issues for the diplomatic community and policymakers, while partnering with industry, academia and government.
+The Krach Institute for Tech Diplomacy at Purdue is an independent “tech tank” founded in 2021 to advance freedom through trusted technologies and democratic principles.
+It brings engineering expertise to the intersection of technology and U.S. foreign policy and serves as a go-to resource on critical technology issues for the diplomatic community, while partnering with industry, academia, and policymakers.